Alison Halford Explained

 In 1962, Halford joined the Metropolitan Police.
 She rose rapidly in the police.
 She became a Detective Constable soon after completing her probation, joined a fast track promotion scheme, and was promoted to Inspector in 1967.
 She reached the rank of Chief Superintendent in the Metropolitan Police, and was the first woman in the country to command a police division, taking command of Tottenham Court Road police station.

 In 1983, she became Assistant Chief Constable of Merseyside Police, the first woman to hold that rank in British police history, the first woman outside the Metropolitan Police to hold Chief Officer rank and the highest-ranking female police officer in the UK at the time.
-She claimed to have faced sexual discrimination in her new post, however, and did not get on well with Chief Constable Kenneth Oxford.
+She claimed to have faced discrimination on the basis of sex in her new post, however, and did not get on well with Chief Constable Kenneth Oxford.
 Despite repeated attempts she failed to win further promotion, after which she brought a sexual discrimination claim.
+She faced disciplinary proceedings from Merseyside police, which a High Court judge stated "had the smell of unfairness about [them]".[2]
 The claim was withdrawn following a settlement between the two parties.
-She retired in 1992.
+She retired in 1992, stating she would "be free of what has become a nightmare" on doing so.[3]

 Political career